ohbm/osr2025/petition.md

 If you have any questions, feedback, or thoughts, please don’t hesitate to contact us via our email (ohbmopenscience@gmail.com) or find us at the 2025 OHBM brainhack and at the annual meeting.
 We will also be hosting a hybrid table talk on “What’s next for OSSIG?” at 1 pm GMT+10 on June 26th (Thu.), Day 3 of the OHBM.

-Ju-Chi Yu, Ph.D.
+Ju-Chi Yu, Ph.D., OSR Chair

-Open Science Room Chair, OHBM Open Science SIG

-James Kent, Ph.D.
+James Kent, Ph.D., OSR Chair Elect

-Open Science Room Chair Elect, OHBM Open Science SIG